mprib/FMC_projects/FMC_OpenSim/README.md

    3. ~~produce a file summarizing each joint's placement relative to it's socket~~ ~~1. note that this functional is programmed into xml_opensim.py but no test case as such yet~~
    4. *update an osim model file based on in input of markers and the associated joints*
+      1. running into issues with modifying the xml file.
+I appear to be corruping the file
+         1. copy the old file over in it's working form.
+         2. commit all changes
+         3. rerun your modification script
+         4. inspect differences in git
    5. scale a model to a trc file
    6. modify an osim model to create a marker at the distal end of a segment
    7. run inverse kinematics on a trc file given a model